Essential email DNS records and how to set them up

 What are DNS records?

 DNS records are pieces of information that are stored in the DNS database.
 They provide important details about a domain name, such as the IP address and mail server information.
-Going back to the Yellow Pages analogy (it’s the easiest way to understand, promise!) which contains businesses and individuals along with their contact information, DNS records contain the corresponding information for each domain name.
+For example, if a browser is attempting to access a website via the website address, it will send the address to the DNS server, the DNS server will return the corresponding IP address, which the browser will use to access the website.

 Why are DNS records important for sending email?